 Employing the brightest mathematical minds on the planet, building an algorithm that filters out the weak from the strong, the wheat from the chaff, the results are not perfect but they are the best we have to work with.

-In update after update of the algorithm there have been casualties who have fallen by the wayside.
+In update after update of the Google algorithm, there have been casualties who have fallen by the wayside.
 Hurricanes, Penguins and Panda's have all exacted their toll.
 The most recent, "Mobilegeddon" displays the best search results depending on the device you are searching from.
-Search evolves and will always continue to evolve.
+Search evolves and will continue to evolve.

 Businesses have been destroyed after being excluded from the results, some of the biggest websites have had their traffic reduced to a trickle overnight.
 If you don't rank on Google then you may as well not exist.